 The Division of Nephrology and Hypertension at the University of Kansas Medical Center has a proud tradition of achievement in clinical care, education and research.

 Our faculty physicians are nationally and internationally renowned experts in treating kidney diseases and in the clinical translational and basic science leading to therapeutic breakthroughs.

 Our scientists and clinician-investigators perform a broad range of research from basic molecular and cellular biology to translational and clinical research.
 We are one of very few nephrology divisions with a large integrated clinical and basic research program.

-• Top-notch research facilities: Our Kidney Institute includes 30 research faculty, 23,000 square feet of state-of-the-art laboratory space, and more than $5 million per year in NIH research funding.
+• Top-Notch Research Facilities: Our Kidney Institute includes 42 research faculty, 23,000 square feet of state-of-the-art laboratory space, and more than $7 million per year in NIH research funding.

-• Strong kidney, liver, pancreas transplantation programs: 1,700 kidneys transplanted since 1969 (105 kidneys in 2011), and one of the lowest waiting list times in the nation (19 months).
+• Strong Kidney, Liver, Pancreas Transplantation Programs: Our doctors have performed over 1,800 kidney transplants since 1969 and has one of the lowest waiting list times in the nation (19 months).

 • Received NCQA Recognition as a Patient-Centered Specialty Practice for responsiveness to patients and medical colleagues, cooperation and integration with other health care groups, and dedication to continuous improvement.